- The Element Of Trust

 - If you want to find alternative ways to grab your lead’s attention check out these 8 methods.

 While email attachments are a usual sight for marketing emails, there are certain rules you have to follow to keep your email deliverability high.
-The main characteristic you have to pay attention to is the size of the attachment – the smaller the file, the higher your chances to get into the recipient’s inbox.
+If you’ve already taken care of your sender reputation and always use an email checker to clean your lists before sending, the main characteristic you still have to pay attention to is the size of the attachment – the smaller the file, the higher your chances to get into the recipient’s inbox.
 Try to avoid sending files to cold leads: your email can be deleted or reported if there’s no established relationship between you and the recipient.